rubenxrodriguez/FIBA_NCAA_Analysis/README.md

 * remain overseas
 * play professionally
 * enter JUCO systems
-* or never appear in Sports-Reference
+* or make a NCAA D-1 roster but not play a game

 ---